Taulant Xhaka: 2017–2019: Controversies and UEFA Nations League

 Xhaka played only four matches in the 2018 FIFA World Cup qualification in which Albania was placed in Group G, finishing in third place which was still a record.
 In March 2017, following the 2–0 away loss to Italy in which Xhaka didn't play, he left the team and ahead of the friendly against Bosnia and Herzegovina, announcing via a Facebook status that he would not be part of the team while Gianni De Biasi remains in charge.
-He also threw several accusations towards the coach in the next weeks, saying that De Biasi is Italian, and that his interest are only the money, not the national team.
+He also threw several accusations towards the coach in the next weeks, saying that De Biasi is Italian, and that his interest is only the money, not the national team.

 De Biasi told the media that he is willing to call Xhaka to the national team again if he asks for public forgiveness, a request which Xhaka refused.
-De Biasi left Albania in June 2017, and was replaced by fellow countryman Cristian Panucci, who in August left Xhaka out again for the next qualifying matches.
+De Biasi left Albania in June 2017, and was replaced by fellow countryman Christian Panucci, who in August left Xhaka out again for the next qualifying matches.
 He returned to the national team in October 2017 for the final two qualifying matches against Spain and Italy.
 He played his first match in 11 months against Spain which ended in a 3–0 away loss.

 Xhaka scored his first international goal in his 22nd appearance in Albania's first ever match in UEFA Nations League against Israel, netting with a right shot outside the penalty area in the second half.
 His goal gave Albania a 1–0 win at Elbasan Arena and the first three points in 2018–19 UEFA Nations League C's Group 1.